Past Webinar Recordings

 BA/LLB (Hons) (Melb), PhD (Melb), Admitted to practice in the Supreme Court of Victoria and the High Court of Australia

 Dr Rachel Carson is a socio-legal researcher with expertise in family law and qualitative research about family law disputes.
-After practising as a family lawyer, Rachel worked as a researcher on the Children’s Contact Services: Expectation and Experience Project.
-Rachel has recently undertaken the Evaluation of the 2012 Family Violence Amendments project.
-This project examined the impact of the legislative amendments to the Family Law Act 1975 (Cth) introduced by the Family Law Legislation Amendment (Family Violence and Other Measures) Act 2011(Cth).
-Rachel has also recently worked on the Institute's elder abuse scoping study and is currently working on research for the Royal Commission into Institutional Child Sexual Abuse investigating pathways to support services for victims/survivors of child sexual abuse and their families.
-Rachel's current research is investigating the experiences of children and young people after the separation of their parents and the extent to which their needs are met by the existing family law system services.
-Rachel is a consulting editor for the Family Law Review journal and in 2016 Rachel will represent the Institute as the AIFS observer on the Family Law Council, a body that provides policy advice on family law to the Commonwealth Attorney-General.
+After practising as a family lawyer, Rachel worked as a researcher in family law at the Melbourne Law School and undertook her PhD in this field of research.
+Since joining the Family Law and Family Violence team at the Australian Institute of Family Studies in June 2012, Rachel’s has primarily worked on the Independent Children’s Lawyer Study, the Evaluation of the 2012 Family Violence Amendments project, together with the elder abuse scoping studies commissioned by the Australian Government, Attorney-General’s Department.
+Rachel's current research includes an examination of the experiences of children and young people after the separation of their parents and the extent to which their needs are met by the existing family law system services.
+Rachel is a consulting editor for the Family Law Review journal and epresents the Institute as the AIFS observer on the Family Law Council, a body that provides policy advice on family law to the Commonwealth Attorney-General.

-Dr. Judith Dave, Senior Associate at University of Wellington
+Dr. Judith Davey, Senior Associate at University of Wellington

 BA (Hons) (Lond), PhD (Durham)